Esther Williams Says No to MGM For A Year, Revolutionizes Synchronized Swimming, Looks Perfect Underwater, And Can Light the Pool On FIRE!

 The result was a resounding success.
 The film was a hit at the box office, ushering in a whole new genre of films that no one but Esther Williams could star in: Esther herself was just as crucial to the successful formula of these swimming musicals as any other element.

-If you haven’t seen Bathing Beauty, you can rent or purchase the film here on Amazon [aff. link].
+You can rent or purchase Bathing Beauty here on Amazon [aff. link].

 Within minutes of the film’s start, we’re treated to our first, magical Esther Williams swimming number.
 Esther is Caroline Brooks, a New Jersey college professor vacationing in California.
 Caroline just happens to be a beautiful swimmer, and as she gracefully makes her way to the pool, Caroline is serenaded by the Columbian baritone, Carlos Ramirez, who’s singing poolside with Xavier Cugat and His Orchestra.